fivdi/onoff/README.md

 will be set to 0. 'high' and 'low' are variants of 'out' that configure the GPIO as an output with an initial level of 1 or 0 respectively.
-- [edge] - An optional string specifying the interrupt generating edge or edges for a GPIO input.
+- [edge] - An optional string specifying the interrupt generating edge or edges for an input GPIO.
 The valid values are: 'none', 'rising', 'falling' or 'both'.
-The default value is 'none' indicating that the GPIO does not generate interrupts.
-On Linux kernels prior to 3.13 it was possible for both inputs and outputs to generate interrupts.
-The 3.13 kernel dropped support for interrupt generating outputs, irrespective of whether the underlying hardware supports them or not.
-Whether or not interrupts are supported is GPIO specific.
-If interrupts are not supported the edge argument should not be specified.
+The default value is 'none' indicating that the GPIO will not generate interrupts.
+Whether or not interrupts are supported by an input GPIO is GPIO specific.
+If interrupts are not supported by a GPIO the edge argument should not be specified.
+The edge argument is ignored for output GPIOs.
 - [options] - An optional options object.

-Configures the GPIO based on the passed parameters and returns a new Gpio object that can be used to access the GPIO.
+Configures the GPIO based on the passed arguments and returns a new Gpio object that can be used to access the GPIO.

 The following options are supported: